-Dimension Explanation Bachelor-level Internship level BSc Propedeutic level Personal Leaderschip Being entrepreneurial in regard to the ICT assignments and personal development, while being aware of own learning capacity and keeping in mind what ambitions drive ICT professionals and/or which types of positions.
+Dimension Explanation Bachelor-level Internship level BSc Propedeutic level Personal Leadership Being entrepreneurial in regard to the ICT assignments and personal development, while being aware of own learning capacity and keeping in mind what ambitions drive ICT professionals and/or which types of positions.
 Being aware, seeing opportunities and seizing them, motivating oneself and others, being able to profile oneself, a team and others.
 Aware of own development, showing leadership and taking responsibility.
 Making a well-considered choice of study, enhancing ones' own learning capacity, recognising a learning need in oneself and acting accordingly through reflection, evaluation, demanding and giving active feedback.
 Examining what type of professional one wants to be in the long term, which field and type of positions one aspires to and how one can stand out from others in the branch.
 You are actively attentive to possibilities and opportunities.
 You motivate not only yourself but also your team.
 You consciously look at what else you want to learn.
 You reflect on and evaluate your own actions.
 You examine what type of professional you are and how you distinguish yourself from others.
 You present yourself professionally.
 You're being independent.
 You take others with you in your own development.
 You actively ask and give feedback.
 You strengthen your learning ability.
 You describe your professional talents, development ambitions and which professional field you aspire to.
 You see and take chances.
 You motivate yourself.
 You take responsibility for your actions.
 You work on your assignment or task in a result-oriented way.
 You make considered choices in your study programme.
 You recognise learning needs by yourself.
 You are open to feedback and reflect on it.
 Targeted interaction Determine which partners play a role in the ICT assignment, constructively collaborate and fitting communication aimed at achieving the desired impact.
-Attention for the various groups of collaborative partners including the stakeholders, interest groups and own team members.
+Attention for the various groups of collab orative partners including the stakeholders, interest groups and own team members.
 Attention for what one wishes to communicate and the impact one wishes to make, the most appropriate form to achieve this and the actual execution thereof.
 Attention for own role in the context of the ICT assignment, exploring and tackling the tasks involved, addressing others, searching for enrichment and building up trust in an inter-disciplinary and inter-cultural context.
 You anticipate different types of cooperation partners.
 You work together in interdisciplinary teams.
 You show how to take cultural differences into account.
 You take into account different stakeholders in the assignment.
 You ensure the desired impact and execution of communication.
 You actively seek enrichment in the assignment.
 You consciously build up trust when working together.
 You work together in such a way that everyone's strengths and learning needs come into their own.
-You consciously take international differences into account.
-You take into account the direct stakeholders in the assignment.
-You pay attention to what you want to communicate and in what form.
-You take your own role in the group.
-You recognise tasks in group work.
-You appeal to others on their role.
+You consciously take international differences into account. direct stakeholders in the assignment.